 This model is low-tech and is not app-enabled.
 The bottom feet also don't feel quite as solid as some other products in this review.
 However, if you need a precise and inexpensive scale that tracks weight between measurements, this one is a great pick.

 The Withings Body+ smart scale is clever and comprehensive.
 Fitness and health experts recommend that you weigh yourself in the morning after using the bathroom, but before putting on any clothing and before consuming anything.
 Before putting on clothing is also a good time to check the weather.
 The Body+ does this for you.
 It isn't a detailed forecast, but it does give you a rough idea of temperatures, cloud cover, and precipitation.
 In most cases, that is enough information on which to base any clothing choices left to make.
 How clever is that?

-We like that sort of innovation.
-It's simple and unobtrusive.
 Getting weather on your Withings scale requires connecting it to your WiFi network.
 The upshot of this is that your data is automatically synced to the "HealthMate" app without needing your smartphone right nearby.
-Everything else about the Withings Body+ works fine, though our team's perception of the appearance of this product varied.
-All appreciated the very simple look, but some thought it seemed bigger than necessary.
+Everything else about the Withings Body+ works fine.
+However, our team members' perceptions of the appearance of this product varied.
+Everyone appreciated the very simple look, but some thought it seemed bigger than necessary.
 Slick integration of weight capture and weather forecast delivery technologies make this a smart choice for the discerning, routine-oriented user.